MPX0222/MPX0222.github.io/_pages/about.md

 </p>

 Hello!
 I am Peixian MA, a second-year postgraduate student  of [The Hong Kong University of Science and Technology GuangZhou (HKUSTGZ)](https://www.hkust-gz.edu.cn/).
-Now I am studying for a Master's degree of Philosophy (M.Phil.) under the supervision of [Prof. Yuyu Luo](https://luoyuyu.vip/), at the [Data Science and Analytics Thrust (DSA)](https://www.hkust-gz.edu.cn/zh/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/), [Information Hub (INFH)](https://www.hkust-gz.edu.cn/zh/academics/hubs-and-thrust-areas/information-hub/).
+Now I am studying for a Master's degree of Philosophy (M.Phil.) under the supervision of [Prof. Yuyu Luo](https://luoyuyu.vip/) and [Prof. Nan Tang](https://nantang.github.io/), at the [Data Science and Analytics Thrust (DSA)](https://www.hkust-gz.edu.cn/zh/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/), [Information Hub (INFH)](https://www.hkust-gz.edu.cn/zh/academics/hubs-and-thrust-areas/information-hub/).

 I have received B.Eng. degree in Intelligence Science and Technology from [Jinan University](https://english.jnu.edu.cn/) in 2023.
-During my undergraduate life, I have worked as the undergraduate member and research assistant in the Data-driven Intelligent Systems Laboratory of Jinan University, under the supervision of Junwei Duan and Yujuan Quan.
+Since 2020, I started working as the undergraduate member and research assistant in the Data-driven Intelligent Systems Laboratory of Jinan University, under the supervision of Junwei Duan and Yujuan Quan.
 I have participated in several research projects, including a National Key Research and Development Plan project, a Guangdong Province Natural Science Foundation project.
-My undergraduate research direction is the optimization and application of Broad Learning System (BLS), and a long research paper have been published on the Frontiers in Neuroscience 2023 journal.
+My undergraduate research direction is the optimization and application of Broad Learning System (BLS) in medical diagnosis, and a long research paper have been published on the *Frontiers in Neuroscience 2023*.

-Currently, I participated in HKUST(GZ) Data Intelligence and Analytics Lab [@HKUST(GZ)-DIAL](https://github.com/HKUSTDial) and HKUST(GZ) Red Bird AI Agent narrative Storytelling Game Groups [@AASG]().
+Currently, I have participated in HKUST(GZ) Data Intelligence and Analytics Lab [@HKUST(GZ)-DIAL](https://github.com/HKUSTDial) and HKUST(GZ) Red Bird AI Agent narrative Storytelling Game Groups [@AASG]().
-My research direction comprises Large Language Models, Multi-agent System, NL2SQL and BLS.
+My research direction comprises Multi-agent System, Natural Language to SQL and Open-Source BLS.

-📌 I tring my best to get the chance of HKUST(GZ) P.hD program.
+📌 I am tring my best to get the chance of HKUST(GZ) P.hD program.

-📌 Here comes my CV File if you want to know more, or you can go to the cv page for details: [CV-PDF](files/AwesomeCV2024_Peixian_MA.pdf)

-📘 Tech Stack
+📘 Study Stack
 ===
 <p align="center">
   <a href="https://skillicons.dev">